 The success of your personal injury lawsuit rests heavily on the competence of the Lake Charles personal injury lawyer you choose.
 We recommend that you hire the law firm Morris Bart, LLC to represent you through the litigation process.
 Our personal injury lawyers will protect your rights.
 We also work on a contingency basis, so you pay no attorney fees unless and until you recover the compensation you deserve.

 For over thirty years, we have fought for compensation for our clients, and our Lake Charles personal injury attorneys have represented thousands of people Call us at (337)377-0514 for a free case review and to see how we can help win your case.

 Questions?Call us, Louisiana.

 Lake Charles Office

 Our Lake Charles office serves Calcasieu and Cameron Parishes, including the cities of DeQuincy, Sulphur, and Westlake.
-We are located in the Capital One Tower near the lakefront, at the intersection of Lakeshore Drive and Broad Street, across from the Civic Center.
-We are block away from the city courthouse.
+We are located on Ryan Street, conveniently right off of the 210 exit.

 Our Lake Charles Attorneys